Teksta versija

 1) the tenant and his or her family members have entered into a notarised agreement on who of them will acquire the rented single-apartment house or residential property;

-(5) If the tenant or his or her family members fail to notify the exercise of the right of first refusal within a month from the day the offer is received, the rented single-apartment house or residential property shall be alienated in accordance with the procedures laid down in this Law by taking into account the following:
+(5) If the tenant or his or her family members fail to notify of the exercise of the right of first refusal within a month from the day when the offer is received, the rented single-apartment house or residential property shall be alienated in accordance with the procedures laid down in this Law by taking into account the following:

 2) the residential property is first offered for sale to other apartment owners of the residential house if the community of apartment owners has taken the decision to establish the right of first refusal of the apartment owners in accordance with the procedures laid down in the Law on Residential Property and a note has been made in the Land Register regarding existence of the right of first refusal.

-(6) Land owner (owners) and apartment owners may exercise their right of first refusal within a month from the day the offer is received.
+(6) Land owner (owners) and apartment owners may exercise their right of first refusal within a month from the day when the offer is received.

 [8 June 2006; 30 October 2008; 21 October 2010; 8 July 2011; 29 October 2015; 1 February 2018]